doorstep-ai/DoorstepAIDropoffReactNativeSDK/README.md

 # DoorstepAI Dropoff SDK for React Native

-The `@doorstepai/dropoff-sdk` provides a set of tools to integrate delivery tracking and Proof of Delivery (POD) events into your React Native application.
+The `@doorstepai/dropoff-sdk` provides a set of tools to integrate delivery tracking into your React Native application.
 This SDK enables seamless coordination between your delivery interface and DoorstepAI's backend systems.

 ## 📦 Installation